How to replace a riding lawn mower spark plug

 This DIY riding mower repair guide gives step-by-step instructions for replacing the spark plug on your riding lawn mower.
 You'll notice the engine runs rough or is hard to start if it has a broken or fouled spark plug.
 To keep the mower running smoothly, replace the spark plug once a year, or as often as your owner's manual specifies.
-Replace the spark plug with a manufacturer-approved replacement part if it's fouled or the ceramic insulator is cracked.
+Replace the spark plug with a manufacturer-approved riding lawn mower part if it's fouled or the ceramic insulator is cracked.

 Use the procedure in this repair guide and video to replace the spark plug in Craftsman, Husqvarna, Murray, MTD, Toro, Troybilt and Ariens riding mowers and tractors.

 This video explains how to replace the spark plug on a riding lawn mower.

 Park the tractor on a level surface in a well-ventilated area and set the parking brake.

 Turn the ignition switch off and remove the key.

 Let the engine cool.